OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/ks.rst

 Constraining the bending stress on each element leads to a more computationally expensive derivative calculation, so we will use the KSFunction to reduce the stress vector for each load case to a single scalar value.
-To do so, we also need to insert an `ExecComp` component that converts the stress into a form where negative value means it is satisfied, and a positive value means it is violated.
+To do so, we also need to insert an `ExecComp` component that converts the stress into a form where a negative value means it is satisfied, and a positive value means it is violated.

 The problem presented here is also an example of a multi-point implementation, where we create a separate instance of the